mtib/mtib.github.io/_posts/2021-04-29-moving-to-denmark-[wip].md

 slug: just linux things
 ---

 I am moving to Denmark from Germany.
 This Blogpost is made to document everything I did and had to do for that.
-I'll try to document it chronologically, though there might be some jumps in time for clarity
+I'll try to document it chronologically, though there might be some jumps in time for clarity.

+While I will write up text for every step, if you're just interested in the itemized list of steps I undertook [look here](#protocol)

-## Way early
+## way early

 For context, I've somehow got into the situation of having a danish girlfriend whilst living in the middle of Germany.
 While that relationship wasn't to last, the impression Denmark left on me was.
 We're still good friends, which actually will come in handy for the move.
 While I cannot give a good Checklist on how to do so, I strongly recommend knowing someone from Denmark to learn about how they do things.
 A good place to start might be the [Danish Language Discord Server](https://www.reddit.com/r/danishlanguage/comments/5ly689/discord_server_for_learning_danish_and_english/), they also host community driven classes and share learning material.
 Which leads onto the topic of language.
 I *tried* to learn Danish.
 One Problem with that is that Danes, especially the younger generations, are exceptional at English, to the point that I basically lived at my Girlfriend's place for what amounts to around 1 year, without having the need to speak Danish at all.